 During lockdown I worked with ACCA in putting together a series of webinars to help tutors deliver ACCA in a digital world.

 These five webinars provided an opportunity for ACCA tutors who had delivered online teaching to share and reflect on those experiences, and to discuss the challenges of delivering online learning.
-These webinars are now available to watch on demand in the Education Hub.
+These webinars are now available to watch on demand in the Educator Hub.

 The webinar series